hackerOrionX/ORIONX-FUD-CRYPTER/README.md

 - Run ORIONX FUD CRYPTER.exe
 - Set the input (The path to the malware you want to make undetectable) and ouput the directory where you want to file to be generated
 - Click "!
 CRYPT NOW !" button, the process may take few minute.
-- Finally enhoy your FUD crypted malware!
+- Finally enjoy your FUD crypted malware!

 🔶ORIONX in action!🔶
 ----